UK Prime Minister Boris Johnson to resign after mutiny in his party - KESQ

 By Luke McGee, Jack Guy and Ivana Kottasová, CNN

-Boris Johnson is to resign on Thursday following a rebellion in his Conservative Party and is expected to address the nation in the coming hours.
+Boris Johnson is to resign on Thursday following a rebellion in his Conservative Party and is expected to address the nation.

 “The Prime Minister will make a statement to the country today,” a Downing Street spokesman told CNN.